HELOC Loans

 Variable rate exposure

 Most UK HELOCs carry variable rates linked to the Bank of England base rate.
 When the reference rate rises, the HELOC rate rises by the same amount and the monthly payment increases.
-Over a long term, rates can move significantly in either direction.
 Stress-testing the payment against a meaningful rate increase before committing is essential.

 3